ai4reason/Proofgold/README.md

 * System Requirements

-Proofgold requires linux, curl, the ocaml programming language and the Zarith module.
+Proofgold requires linux, curl, the ocaml programming language, the Zarith module and litecoin.

 On debian, installing the requirements (except Zarith) can be done as follows: